-Safety Question Information and Justification Has a risk profile been developed to describe the condition of the current infrastructure and potential safety concerns?
+Question Information and Justification Has a risk profile been developed to describe the condition of the current infrastructure and potential safety concerns?
 Yes, as described in the Distribution Integrity Management Program (DIMP).
 Has a public awareness program been developed and implemented that follows the guidance provided by the American Petroleum Institute (API) Recommended Practice (RP) 1162?
-Yes.
+Yes, the city of Danville has maintained a Public Awareness Plan in accordance with the requirements of Part 192 and guidance from API RP 1162.
 Does the project area include pipes prone to leakage?
 Yes, the pipes schedules for replacement under this project are aging leak prone pipes.

-Will construction safety methods and procedures to protect human health and prevent/minimize hazardous Yes. materials releases during construction, including personal protection, workplace monitoring and site-specific health and safety plans, be utilized?
+Will construction safety methods and procedures to protect human health and prevent/minimize hazardous materials releases during construction, including personal protection, workplace monitoring and site- specific health and safety plans, be utilized?
 If yes, document measures and reference appropriate safety plans.
-The project will adhere to the Kaw City Safety Management System.
+Yes.
+OSHA, City of Danville Natural Gas Operations and Maintenance Plan, City of Danville Natural Gas Operator Qualification Plan, and other measures would be followed.
 Has an assessment of the project been performed to analyze the risk and benefits of implementation?
 Yes, an assessment of the project has determined that it would have a large benefit to the community given the current risk caused by the existing leak prone pipe.
-Is there any other information relevant to the project area or the proposed work as it pertains to Safety?
+Is there any other information relevant to the project area or the proposed work as it pertains to safety?
 No.